latex3/babel/README.md

 ### Summary of latest changes
 ```
 3.81  dev
-      * Tibetan line breaking and justification.
+      * Tibetan line breaking and justification (lines padded with
+        trailing tshegs).
       * No 'fontspec' warnings about inexistent languages and
         scripts.